Image by Heather Ainsworth

 Benefits for Participants:

-• Participation in a Youth Summit during Cornell Career Explorations 2023: Youth Investigators graduates will be invited to join Career Ex on Cornell University’s campus from June 27 – 29 on a special “Youth Investigators” track to engage in an immersive, social science research experience.
-At the Youth Summit, teens will build on their skills that they learned throughout the Youth Investigators Program while also having the opportunity to connect with other youth from different counties.
+- Participation in a Youth Summit during the New York State 4-H Career Explorations: Youth Investigators graduates will be invited to join Career Ex on Cornell University’s campus in June on a special “Youth Investigators” track to engage in an immersive, social science research experience.
+At the Youth Summit, teens will build on the skills that they learned throughout the Youth Investigators Program while also having the opportunity to connect with other youth from different counties.
 The goal is to create a forum for teens that focuses on evidence-based social justice action.
-All costs related to teens’ room and board on campus during the conference will be covered by PRYDE (at least $350!).
+All costs related to teens’ room and board on campus during the conference will be covered by PRYDE (at least $400!).

 Eligibility:

-• Must be a 9th grade student at North Rockland High School during the 2022-2023 school year.
+- Must be a 9th-grade student at North Rockland High School during the 2025-2026 school year.

-• Must commit to attend all 8 sessions and Youth Summit
+- Must commit to attend all 9 sessions and the Youth Summit